🧠 AI Prompting Strategies

 The “Self-Correction” Loop

-The Prompt: [After it generates code] “Stop.
+The Prompt: [After generation] “Stop.
 Review the code you just wrote.
 Are there any security vulnerabilities or mistakes or performance bottlenecks?
 If so, fix them and show me the V2.”

 The “Senior Dev” Initialization Prompt

-Start your coding session with a “System Prompt” like this.
-You can copy-paste this to set the stage for the entire conversation.
+Start your coding session with this system prompt to set the standards:

 “You are an expert Senior Software Engineer acting as my pair programmer.